Nilzor/xkcdreader/README.md

 I'm using the Glide library as we've tested it in production with my current project which is heavily dependent on performant image loading.
 It is solid and well maintained.

+## Model and view architecture

+- I use two layers for the data:
+  - Network layer (.networking.content): 1-1 represenatation of the JSON data from the remote endpoint
+  - Domain layer (.domainmodels): Representation of the data as it makes sense with strong Kotlin data types.

+This allows me to unit test conversion and parsing before it hits the UI layer.

+- For View Architecture I settled at not implementine neither MVP or MVVM as I felt the task was sufficient simple to omit it.
+Separation between domain and network layers allowed me to put a lot of business logic outside of the Fragment and Activity classes still.
+For a production app aimed at living longer than this app, I'd definitely go for a view pattern, possibly MVVM, to allow for better handling and better maintainability.